spacearound404/buff163-scraper/README.md

 [![Python: versions](
 https://img.shields.io/badge/python-3.7%20%7C%203.8%20%7C%203.9%20%7C%203.10-blue)]()

-Collect data at BUFF163 based on a search query.
+Collect data at BUFF163 in game CS:GO based on a search query.
 It compares the reference price with the sale price, if the reference price + percentage of this price is less than the sale price, then the information about the product is written to the file.

 ## Features